kadena-community/kadena-cli-user-test/Readme.md

-# Kadena CLI - User Guide & Feedback
+# Kadena CLI - User Feedback

 Welcome to the official repository for the Kadena Command Line Interface (CLI)!
 The Kadena CLI is a powerful, flexible tool designed to streamline the development process on the Kadena blockchain, offering developers direct access to blockchain capabilities through a simple command-line interface.